crpdev/oracle-eth/README.md

 3. In a new terminal, run client.js by issuing node client.js [Repeat this step twice to notice the updates made to the customerRisk value]

 *** Note: The simulation uses web3 to communicate with the oracle/ external API and the blockchain

+For suggestions/ clarifications, please reach out to rajapandianc@outlook.in